LM00123/bonsai/readme.txt

 	rules of traditional artistic principles of bonsai training on photographs of existing bonsai
 	note: can only remove branches not add them
-5. Produce image of resulting bonsai and digitally age it 5 yearsLM00
+5. Produce image of resulting bonsai and digitally age it 5 years